 What exactly is positive psychology?

-Positive psychology is a framework based in scientific research that contains formal strength assessments to help athletes reach their optimal potential (Biswas-Diener, 2010).
-Martin Seligman is considered the father of positive psychology because his research on resilience, happiness, wellbeing, and strengths laid the foundation for a shift from focusing on mental illness, trauma, suffering, and pain to focusing on happiness, wellbeing, flourishing, flow, and strengths (Ackerman, 2022).
-Positive psychology ultimately asks what’s right with people, instead of what’s wrong with them.
-(Ackerman, 2022).
+Positive psychology is a framework based in scientific research that contains formal strength assessments to help athletes reach their optimal potential.
+Martin Seligman is considered the father of positive psychology because his research on resilience, happiness, wellbeing, and strengths laid the foundation for a shift from focusing on mental illness, trauma, suffering, and pain to focusing on happiness, wellbeing, flourishing, flow, and strengths.
+Positive psychology ultimately asks what’s right with athletes, instead of what’s wrong with them.
+Using positive psychology, a mental performance coach or consultant can help athletes understand their greatest strengths and use them to elevate their performance and even navigate their athletic careers.

 [Read more…] about Why You Cannot Afford to Ignore Positive PsychologyPositive psychology is the scientific study of what makes life most worth living.”
 (Peterson, 2008).